DefiTuna/tuna-sdk/ts-sdk/client/README.md

 # DefiTuna Client

-> ⚠️ **WARNING:** DefiTuna Client version 2.0 is not fully compatible with the mainnet onchain program.
-> FusionAMM pools are not yet supported.
-Use Orca pools.

 ## Overview
 This package provides developers with low-level functionalities for interacting with the DefiTuna Program on Solana.